RoboticsRG/R-DLD/README.md

      |--- application/
      |		|
      |		|--- R-DLD-Arduino/	R-DLD: Robotic-supported Data Loss Detection
-     |		|--- run.sh/		Script to run a data loss test on a test application.
+     |		|--- run.sh		Script to run a data loss test on a test application.
+     |
      |
      |--- build robot/
      |		|
      |		|--- app/	Application in C to be installed on the Arduino.
      |		|